AndriaEzetendu/Movie-Industry-Data/README.md

 >
 > homepage - A link to the homepage of the movie..
 >
-> id - This is infact the movie_id as in the first dataset.
+> id - This is in fact the movie_id as in the first dataset.
 >
 > keywords - The keywords or tags related to the movie.
 >